 About Me

-I am Assistant Professor of Digitalization and Society and a human geographer interested in critical, democratic, and participatory approaches to digitalization.
-My work critiques dominant processes of digitalization—in particular those based on surveillance, extraction, and corporate control—while also exploring alternative approaches oriented around social and economic justice and sustainability.
-I am particularly interested in the ways processes of digitalization are materialized and territorialized in cities.
-My work explores themes such as:
+I am a digital, urban, and political geographer.
+My work examines how processes of digitalization are materialized, territorialized, experienced, and potentially contested in cities.
+I aim to critique dominant processes of digitalization—in particular those based on surveillance, extraction, and corporate control—while also exploring alternative approaches oriented around social and economic justice and sustainability.
+My work is primarily ethnographic and interpretive and explores themes such as:

-- Theories and practices of democracy and digitalization
+- Theories and practices of urban democracy and digitalization

-Prior to joining the University of Twente in September 2022, I was an Assistant Professor of Geography at the University of Nevada, Reno (2019-2022) and a visiting scholar at Universitat Pompeu Fabra in Barcelona, Spain (2017-2019).
-I received a BA in International Development Studies and Contemporary Studies from the University of King’s College and Dalhousie University in Canada (2012), and a MA and PhD in Geography from the University of Arizona in the United States (2015 and 2019).
+Prior to joining the University of Twente I was an Assistant Professor of Geography at the University of Nevada, Reno (2019-2022) and a visiting scholar at Universitat Pompeu Fabra in Barcelona, Spain (2017-2019).
+I received a BA in International Development Studies and Contemporary Studies from the University of King’s College and Dalhousie University in Canada and a MA and PhD in Geography from the University of Arizona in the United States.
 My work has received funding from the US National Science Foundation, Social Science Research Council, Wenner-Gren Foundation, and a Fulbright Fellowship, and has been published in journals like Annals of the American Association of Geographers, Antipode, Environment and Planning D, Urban Geography, Regional Studies, and others.

 Expertise